Published on: 30.1.2026

 The Flood Centre, a joint service provided by the Finnish Meteorological Institute and the Finnish Environment Institute, forecasts floods and issues flood warnings.

-The Flood Centre maintains a continuous preparedness by monitoring the hydrological situation of rivers and lakes and sea levels as well as observing the accumulation and melting of snow and heavy rains.
-Based on the data it collects, the Flood Centre produces hydrological and flood maps as well as issues hydrological situation bulletins and flood warnings.
+Based on the data it collects, the Flood Centre produces hydrological and flood maps, drought overviews, and issues hydrological situation bulletins and flood warnings.